Epizod: 2009–2010s

 In 2016 Deyan Aleksanrov left the band and they toured with different guest musicians.
 In 2017 was released the album of Viktoriya Milanova (who was 11-years old Bulgarian girl at that time) and Epizod called I am Bulgarian.
 In the autumn of 2017 the drummer Hristo Gyosharkov rejoined Epizod and the band made a trip to Ukraine together with him and the family of Viktoriya.
 They participated in a concert held at the place where the Pereshchepina Treasure of the Bulgarian ruler Kubrat was found.

-In the spring of 2018 three of the band members together with three guest performers presented in front of public the drama called Rock Theater 'Asparuh - the Battle of Ongal' written by Simeon Hristov.
+In the spring of 2018 three of the band members together with three guest performers presented in front of public the drama called Rock Theater 'Asparuh – the Battle of Ongal' written by Simeon Hristov.
 In this project the same performers play the theatrical roles, sing the songs and play the instruments.
 The text was based on the very new researches about the Bulgarian medieval history, religion, state organisation and relations with the Eastern Roman Empire.
 Later in the same year the band recorded their new songs with the singer Simeon Angelov who performs the role of Asparuh in the aforementioned rock theater and who is deputy director of a school in Sofia as well as a singer in an orthodox church choir.
-The new songs together with two of the already recorded songs - 'The laws of Krum', and 'The city of Asen' become part of the album The great rulers which is dedicated entirely to the Bulgarian medieval rulers (Tervel, Omurtag, Simeon, Samuil, Kaloyan, etc.)
+The new songs together with two of the already recorded songs – 'The laws of Krum', and 'The city of Asen' become part of the album The great rulers which is dedicated entirely to the Bulgarian medieval rulers (Tervel, Omurtag, Simeon, Samuil, Kaloyan, etc.)

 In October 2020, Chendov was diagnosed with asthma, and had to leave Epizod in order to get treatment.
-The group deputised Argirov to return to the vocals in his stead.
+The group briefly deputised Argirov to return to the vocals in his stead.

+2023 saw the release of two greatest hits albums, Metalni dushi (Metal Souls) and Obich za Bulgaria (Love for Bulgaria), containing 37 tracks from between the two albums, culled from the band's discography over the past 20 years.